 The cap is reduced over time, so total emissions must fall.

 The UK ETS applies to energy intensive industries, the power generation sector and aviation.

 It covers regulated activities which result in greenhouse gas emissions, including the combustion of fuels in installations with combustion units with a total rated thermal input exceeding 20MW (except in installations for the incineration of hazardous or municipal waste).

-The aviation routes covered by the UK ETS include UK domestic flights, flights between the UK and Gibraltar, and flights departing the UK to European Economic Area states conducted by all included aircraft operators, regardless of nationality.
+The aviation routes covered by the UK ETS include UK domestic flights, flights between the UK and Gibraltar, the UK and Switzerland and flights departing the UK to European Economic Area states conducted by all included aircraft operators, regardless of nationality.